Faculty Mentorship Programs

 We will meet in person once a month, and each 1.5-hour meeting will begin with tangible information on a topic that the group has identified as helpful and important.
 The remainder of the 1.5-hour meeting will include semi-structured conversations with your peers to integrate the topic more personally.

-Participants will leave the year with a community of faculty colleagues, a mentoring network map, a professional development plan, and increased knowledge of the topics the group chose to focus on.
+Participants will leave the year with a community of faculty colleagues, a mentoring network map, an individualized development plan, and increased knowledge of the topics the group chooses to focus on.

 As a participant, you will: